misternasty/focalcodec/README.md

 ## 🛠️️ Installation

 First of all, install [Python 3.8 or later](https://www.python.org).
-Open a terminal and run:
+Then, open a terminal and run:

 ```
 pip install huggingface-hub safetensors torch torchaudio